Choral and Vocal Ensembles - Coastal Carolina University

 The Chamber Choir is a small, auditioned, ensemble made up of mostly music majors/minors (but open to all majors by audition).
 As the flagship choral ensemble at Coastal Carolina University, the choir performs a wide variety of advanced repertoire, often performing with the Long Bay Symphony and the Carolina Master Chorale.
 The Chamber Choir frequently performs on regional recruiting and concert tours, and has been invited to perform at conventions of the South Carolina Music Educators Association, the American Choral Directors Association, and the College Music Society, among others.
 Chamber Choir has also performed with numerous celebrity musicians including Broadway stars Scarlett Strallen, Hugh Panaro, Capathia Jenkins, Debbie Gravitte, Alli Mauzell, Doug Lebrecque, Sal Viviano, and others.

-Auditions for new members are held at the beginning of fall semester, and membership in the ensemble is a full-year commitment.
+Auditions for new members are held at the beginning of the fall semester, and membership in the ensemble is a full-year commitment.
 Members of the Chamber Choir must also be enrolled in either Calliope Chorus or Bassic Tenacity.

 Opera Workshop